-Non-proportional reinsurance obligations relating to insurance obligations included in lines of business 2, 4, 6 and 9.
+Non-proportional reinsurance obligations relating to insurance obligations included in line of business 3.

-- 28) Non-proportional health reinsurance Non-proportional reinsurance obligations relating to insurance obligations included in lines of business 10, 11, and 12 - 1.3.2.7 Obligations relating to accepted proportional reinsurance should be segmented into 12 lines of business (numbered 13-24 respectively) in the same way as non-life and health insurance obligations are segmented, as defined in Appendix 4.
+- 27) Non-proportional property reinsurance Non-proportional reinsurance obligations relating to insurance obligations included in lines of business 2, 4, 6 and 9. - 28) Non-proportional health reinsurance Non-proportional reinsurance obligations relating to insurance obligations included in lines of business 10, 11, and 12 - 1.3.2.7 Obligations relating to accepted proportional reinsurance should be segmented into 12 lines of business (numbered 13-24 respectively) in the same way as non-life and health insurance obligations are segmented, as defined in Appendix 4.